falo2k/klipper_neopixel_utility/README.md

 This module acts as an upgrade for the existing neopixel module to allow easy setting of patterns and animations in gcode.
 To use the module in Klipper, replace your existing `[neopixel my_neopixels]` entry with `[neopixel_utiliy my_neopixels]`.
 Existing neopixel commands like `SET_LED` will work as before.

-Note that curently the animations block for their duration, so should not be used mid-print.
-I'll be changing that on next push, just haven't had time.

 ## Features
 - Ability to select a pattern of lights either from a predefined pattern, or by specifying a series of colours to repeat
 - Ability to animate LEDs using either the starting state of the LEDs or a specific pattern for that animation